Jason6809/RubyBlog/README.md

 * Jason is a pig

-* Nila is a Fat Moon !!!!!
+* Jason is a lazy pig!!!